 Senior Credit Facilities.
 On November 15, 2006, we entered into an amended and restated credit agreement among us, Union Bank of California, N.A., as documentation agent, Lehman Commercial Paper Inc., as syndication agent, JPMorgan Chase Bank, N.A., as administrative agent, and certain other banks and financial institutions or entities.
-This amended and restated credit agreement represents a refinancing of our then existing senior secured debt and provides for a new \$1,322.5 million senior credit facility, consisting of a \$197.5 million fiveyear term loan, with the loans thereunder being referred to by us as the "tranche A term loans," a \$725.0 million six-year term loan, with the loans thereunder being referred to by as the "tranche B term loans," and a \$400.0 million five-year revolving credit facility.
+This amended and restated credit agreement represents a refinancing of our then existing senior secured debt and provides for a new \$1,322.5 million senior credit facility, consisting of a \$197.5 million five-year term loan, with the loans thereunder being referred to by us as the "tranche A term loans," a \$725.0 million six-year term loan, with the loans thereunder being referred to by as the "tranche B term loans," and a \$400.0 million five-year revolving credit facility.
 On that date, we drew down approximately \$600.3 million in term loans and utilized the proceeds to finance the acquisition of all of the outstanding capital stock of Rent-Way, repay the outstanding indebtedness of Rent-Way, and pay transaction expenses.
-The tranche A term loans will be payable in 19 consecutive quarterly installments equal to \$2.5 million from December 31, 2006 through June 30, 2010 through June 30, 2011.
-The tranche B term loans will be repayable in 23 consecutive quarterly installments equal to approximately \$1.8 million from December 31, 2006 through June 30, 2011 and approximately \$1.8 million from September 30, 2012.
+The tranche A term loans will be payable in 19 consecutive quarterly installments equal to \$2.5 million from December 31, 2006 through June 30, 2009, \$5.0 million from September 30, 2009 through June 30, 2010 and \$37.5 million from September 30, 2010 through June 30, 2011.
+The tranche B term loans will be repayable in 23 consecutive quarterly installments equal to approximately \$1.8 million from December 31, 2006 through June 30, 2011 and approximately \$172.6 million from September 30, 2011 through June 30, 2012.
 In connection with the closing of the refinancing, we recorded a charge in the fourth quarter of approximately \$2.6 million relating to capitalized costs incurred in connection with our existing senior credit facilities.